Prison gang: Organization and structure

 Prison gangs work to recruit members with street smarts and loyalty, and they look for inmates who will be able to carry out the gangs' functions and exercise force when necessary.
 They also create a structure to monitor activities of members and regulate the behavior of existing members within the gangs to ensure internal cohesion.

 To ensure that high quality, dedicated members are being recruited, many prison gangs rely on existing members to vouch for or refer new members into the group.
 To enter gangs, members often have to prove their loyalty through costly activity, often violent hazing or committing some crime such as theft.
 Gang members mark themselves as part of the gang with tattoos (or colors, on the streets) so that taxpayers know they are credible collectors and so that gangs can keep track of their members as they move in and out of prison.

 Prison gangs maintain a hierarchy and have written and unwritten rules of conduct.
 They have constitutions to define expectations and to guide laws for those they govern as well as to direct the process for the creation of new rules.
 In terms of the hierarchy, at the top of most US prison gangs is a group of "shot callers" who are like major stakeholders that make the major decisions about operations.
 Having a single dictator-like shot caller is unusual.
-Checks and balances within prison gang organizations are lucrative; internally, there ways to voice dissatisfaction towards any level of the organization.
+Checks and balances within prison gang organizations are lucrative; internally, there are ways to voice dissatisfaction towards any level of the organization.
 For example, when conflicts arise or abuses occur where a higher-ranked gang member commits an offense against a lower-ranked member, an internal court-like body receives complaints and determines punishments.
 Actions are punished with violence.
 In many gangs exit is not an option (or is a very costly one); many prison gangs require a lifetime membership.